 Eligible Health Care Expense: An expense that has been incurred by the participant or eligible health care recipient (see below) during the Plan Year and that is eligible for reimbursement under the terms of HCFSA.

 You may also submit claims for any over-the-counter (OTC) drugs that diagnose, cure, treat, prevent, or mitigate ailments.
-However, you must obtain a prescription from your doctor for these OTC drugs (other than insulin).
+You only need to obtain a prescription for sunscreens, nutritional supplements and vitamins.
 Cosmetic items, sundries and toiletries are not eligible.

-For example, aspirin and cold medicine with a prescription are eligible, but toothpaste and shampoo are not eligible, even with a prescription.
+For example, aspirin and cold medicine are eligible, but toothpaste and shampoo are not eligible, even with a prescription.